 In 2018 the UEDF and REF needed a tactical vehicle to replace the M299 MMUV Multi-Purpose Utility Vehicle.
 The new vehicle would need to be inexpensive while providing good cargo carrying and off road capabilities.
 The procurement officers found an off the shelf solution in the American Motors Jeep Scrambler.
-The only major changes made to the vehicle for military use were switching from an all-aluminum construction to aluminum-titanium alloy, and removing the large battery pack from the hybrid drivetrain and replacing it with a protoculture powered electrical system.
+The only major changes made to the vehicle for military use were switching from an all-aluminum construction to aluminum-titanium alloy, and removing the large battery pack from the hybrid drivetrain and replacing it with a protoculture powered electrical system, although some use the din 41612 connector with a rack-based system.
 The resulting ATT-30 was procured in large numbers until the Scrambler’s final year of production in 2024.

 The ATT-30 was fielded in general utility, reconnaissance, ambulance and a variety of other variants.
 Like its namesake, the original Willey’s Jeep, the ATT-30 developed a reputation for not just reliability but near indestructability.
 Such was the truck’s reputation; it became highly sought after by freedom fighter (and Invid collaborators for that matter) during the occupation.
 For combat use, a variety of small fixed-mount weapons were available for use by a second crew member, such as the MG15 light machine gun and the RL-6.
 An AT6 rocket-propelled grenade launcher rack was also provided for single crew operation to supplement cyclone forces and defend the forward supply vehicle, at the expense of cargo capacity.